ColemanCochran/California-Broadband-Visuals-Stats/README.md

 - Focus on both clustered regions of poor service and individual high-value locations
 - Use as proof-of-concept for more comprehensive analysis with SpaceX's proprietary data

-## Future Development
+## How to Improve / Future Development
-- Enhance with higher quality data
+- Enhance with higher quality data (FCC website underwent maintenance during project)
 - Expand analysis to additional regions
 - Incorporate service quality metrics beyond simple coverage percentages
+- Find data to explore starlink distribution and barriers to entry

 ## Setup
 - (Recommended) Create your own virual environment
 - Download requirements.txt

 ## Contact
-For questions about the methodology, code, or findings, please reach out directly.
+For questions about the methodology, code, or findings, please reach out at colemanrcochran@gmail.com